AlessandroMinoccheri/UserPermissions/README.md

 CakePlugin::load('UserPermissions');
 ```

-If you are already using CakePlugin::loadAll();, then this is not necessary.
+If you already using CakePlugin::loadAll();, then this is not necessary.

 ---